Planet Diaries - WHERE DOES SHEA BUTTER COME FROM?

 By endeavouring to engage with responsible suppliers Tropic has built a relationship with AAK, for whom sustainable sourcing is at their core.
 The Kolo Nafaso programme – developed and run by AAK – is a direct purchasing scheme that aims to support women wild-harvesting shea kernels across Western Africa.
 Literally translated, Kolo Nafaso means ‘house of benefits of shea kernels’.
 The programme – which has over 307,000 women enrolled – initially launched in Burkina Faso in 2009 and now spans across multiple countries, including Burkina Faso, Ghana, the Ivory Coast and most recently Nigeria.
 And, according to the National Research Council, harvesting shea nuts provides 20 per cent of household income on average in the area of Burkina Faso (Lost Crops of Africa VII, National Research Council).

 The overwhelming responsibilities and fluctuations in resources for women in these countries often serve to knock them off balance.
 Due to the seasonal nature of shea harvests they spend months of their year tirelessly working to provide for their families, and despite an unfaltering work ethic and laborious hours, set-backs can render hard work fruitless.
 Pre-financing initiatives offered through the Kolo Nafaso programme erect a pillar of financial stability, so these women can safely prop themselves up during precarious periods.
-The initiative empowers women with leverage to negotiate their terms and ensures that the nuts can be sold for a fair price, without a nasty leap of faith into a pit of potential cash flow problems.
+The initiative empowers women with leverage to negotiate their terms and ensures that the nuts can be sold for a fair price.

 There was previously a lack of transparency in such sales processes due to an unwanted additional link in the traditional chain of supply, but the programme aims to equip these women with the valuable tools to trade with whomever they choose (aak.com).
 There are no unwanted contracts tethering them to the weight of disadvantageous clauses and conditions, and the whole system is based on fair trade principles.
 Where such restrictive practices were clipping their wings to prevent these women from flying to the freedom of financial autonomy, now they are set to soar.